GIXLabs/TECHIN516/project/README.md

 - A short video demo of your robot performing its application
 - A Github repository containing the following:
+    - a `.devcontainer` with a `Dockerfile` and `devcontainer.json` purpose made for your project and your dependencies.
+        Theorhetically, anyone who downloads your repo should be able to use your robot using your container environment.
     - All of your customized code required to use the robot
     - Contributions from all team members
     - A LICENSE file that complies with all dependencies' licenses